 The Colloquium Series consist of workshops during which a leading scholar, often from other institutions but also sometimes our own, engages participants in a discussion about a scholarly work-in-progress.
 Through the Colloquium Series, students and faculty gain a broader understanding of how the law and legal institutions evolve and operate, and presenters receive valuable feedback and suggestions for how to expand or improve their research.

-Each series has an organizing theme, either topical or methodological, including Advanced Topics in Taxation, Constitutional Law, Environmental Law, International Law, Law and Economics, Law and Political Economy, Law and Psychology and Negotiation and Alternative Dispute Resolution.
+Each series has an organizing theme, either topical or methodological, including Advanced Topics in Taxation, Comparative Constitutional Law, Constitutional Law, Environmental Law, International Law, Law and Economics, Law and Political Economy, Law and Psychology, Legal Theory, Negotiation and Alternative Dispute Resolution, and Public Law.

 Any interested Northwestern Law student or faculty member may attend the workshops.
 Other outside academics are also regularly invited to attend and participate in the discussion.
 Please check with the faculty organizers of any series that you are interested in attending.